Advancing Local Clustering on Graphs via Compressive Sensing: Semi-supervised and Unsupervised Methods: Introduction

 Those aforementioned clustering algorithms are all global clustering algorithms, recovering all cluster structures simultaneously.
 However, real-world applications often require identifying only specific substructures within large, complex networks.
 For example, in a social network, an individual may only be interested in connecting with others who share similar interests, while disregarding the rest of individuals.
 In such cases, global clustering methods become inefficient, as they generate excessive redundant information rather than focusing on the relevant local patterns.

 In this paper, we turn our focus to a more flexible clustering method called \emph{local clustering} or \emph{local cluster extraction}.
 Local clustering focus only on finding one target cluster which contains those nodes of interest to us, and disregard the non-interest or background nodes.
-Researchers have investigated in this direction over the recent decades such as \citep{Lang04,Andersen06,Kloster14,SpielmanTeng2013,Andersen2016,Veldt19,Fountoulakis20}.
-More recently, inspired by the idea of compressive sensing, \citet{LM20,LS23,SLL23} proposed a novel perspective for local clustering by finding the target cluster via solving a sparse solution to a linear system associated with the graph Laplacian matrix.
+Researchers have investigated in this direction over the recent decades such as \citet{Lang04,Andersen06,Kloster14,SpielmanTeng2013,Andersen2016,Veldt19,Fountoulakis20}.
+More recently, inspired by the idea of compressive sensing, \citet{LM20,LS23,SLL23} proposed a novel perspective for local clustering by finding the target cluster via solving a sparse solution to a linear system associated with the graph Laplacian matrix. \citet{shen2024sparse} provided a comprehensive summary of the compressive sensing based local clustering approaches.
+Such approaches can also be applied in medical imaging as demonstrated in \citet{hamel2024local}.
 Intuitively speaking, as local clustering only focus on finding ``one cluster at a time", it is flexible in practice and can be more efficient and effective than global clustering algorithms.

 Besides such merits that local clustering algorithms possesses, one big downside of it is the necessity of having the initial nodes (we call them seeds) of interest as prior knowledge, and it also requires a good estimate of the target cluster size.
 The seeds information is sometimes very limited and even unavailable, which makes local clustering algorithm less popular.
 We propose a clustering method which requires very few seeds (semi-supervised case) or no seeds (unsupervised case), see Figure~\ref{SSLC_explained} and \ref{USLC_explained} for illustration.
 We provide a detailed discussion of the procedure, with analysis on the correctness of the proposed method.
 The main contributions of our work are as follows: